Derek Ramsay: Television and film

 Ramsay first came into wider public attention in Eat Bulaga! as a co-host of the segment Pool Watch from 2001 to 2004 on GMA Network.

 In April 2012, he signed a three-year contract and transferred to TV5.

-His first show on TV5 was The Amazing Race Philippines.
+His first show on TV5 was The Amazing Race Philippines, which he hosted.
 After his contract expired in February 2015, he signed another three-year contract with TV5 on 28 April 2015.

 After months of speculations about network transfer, Ramsay returned to GMA Network and signed a five-year exclusive contract with the network on 3 April 2019.
 He started in the network as a co-host of Eat Bulaga! from 2001 to 2004.
 His first comeback Kapuso project was The Better Woman that garnered high ratings aired in 2019.

 In 2020, he was supposed to topbill a project Kapuso project entitled Sanggang Dikit, however, because of the pandemic, the production was halted.
 In 2022, he received an offer to do with To Love and To Hold, but he declined the role due to lock-in taping.

-Showbiz hiatus

 In December 2021, Ramsey and GMA Network have agreed that the actor would take an "indefinite leave" and "freeze the contract" from showbiz to attend to "personal matters and family".